Fit as a Mama Bear

 Featured image: blue bowl with dairy-free chicken aldredo with broccoli and sundried tomatoes with a spoot coming out of it

-Dairy-Free One Pot Chicken Pasta
+One Pot Dairy-Free Chicken Pasta

 Shelby Stover

 A 30 minute meal.
-This creamy, dairy-free chicken alfredo is the perfect solution for busy nights.
+This creamy, dairy-free chicken alfredo pasta is the perfect solution for busy nights.
 Simple to make, creamy and allergy-friendly.

 5 from 50 votes